 Shikoku | Kochi |

-Kyushu & Okinawa | Fukuoka, Okinawa |
+Kyushu/Okinawa | Fukuoka, Okinawa |

-Uber in Japan is not rideshare
+Uber in Japan Is Not Ride-Sharing

 Why Uber feels different in Japan